To Our Valued Guests,

 - Menus will not be provided on an individual basis.
 One breakfast menu will be posted a day in advance in the common area for guests to read.
 At breakfast, staff will review breakfast options with guests and take orders.

-We will employ scheduled seating times to manage the number and distance of people in the dining areas at any one time.
+We will retain scheduled seating times to manage the number and distance of people in the dining areas at any one time.
 Seating times begin at 8:00 A.M. and continue with scheduled intervals, with the last seating arrival time at 9:15 A.M.
 Guests are asked to schedule their preferred breakfast seating no later than 6:00 P.M. on the prior night.

 Tables will be available outdoors on the garden patio, as well as in our charming 1790’s dining room.
 At any given seating, there will no more than be 2-3 indoor tables in use, with the appropriate distance between tables and guests.